htefera/Bias-Variance-Tradeoff/README.md

 set and analyzing the bias variance tradeoff as complexity of the model increases to fit the data using different polynomial regressions

-The selected dataset consists of different attributes of the plant called abalone.
+The selected dataset consists of different attributes of the plant called **abalone**.
 The main task of the experiment is predicting the age of the plant from different physical measurements like height, width, height and others.
 The data sets consist of 4177 instances and 8 features and one target variable called rings which is the age of the plant.